When will there be a verdict in Johnny Depp’s trial against Amber Heard?

 Related video: Johnny Depp describes severing finger in vodka bottle fight with Amber Heard

-The defamation trial opposing Johnny Depp and Amber Heard has entered its fifth week at the district court in Fairfax, Virginia.
+The defamation trial opposing Johnny Depp and Amber Heard has reached its conclusion at the district court in Fairfax, Virginia.

 Depp sued Heard, his ex-wife, for alleged defamation over an op-ed she wrote in 2018 in The Washington Post, titled: “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change.”
 While Depp was not named in the op-ed, he claims her allegations made it difficult for him to land movie roles.